Employment Opportunities

 The incumbent will assist with technology-related troubleshooting for the Hammer Museum.
 This will include assisting staff in resolving helpdesk tickets, which may include issues with: Windows, Mac OSX, Microsoft Office 365, networking and WiFi, Internet connection, printers, toner, etc. Experience with configuring devices such as iPhones, iPads, VOIP phones is a big plus.
 This role offers an opportunity to work in an environment where art and technology meet.

-Days/Hours: Approximately 8-12 hrs/week, or as needed for operations.
-Must be able to commit to a set schedule each quarter and be flexible for evening and weekend art-focused events, concerts, etc.
+Days/Hours: Approximately 8–12 hrs/week, or as needed for operations.
+Must be available between June 2024–September 2024 and be flexible for evening and weekend art-focused events, concerts, etc

 Qualifications: